srgvg/dotfiles/.local/share/doc/yt_dlp/README.txt

     audio.
 It may also contain video.
 Equivalent to worst*[acodec!=none]

 For example, to download the worst quality video-only format you can use -f worstvideo.
-It is however recommended not to use worst and related options.
+It is, however, recommended not to use worst and related options.
 When your format selector is worst, the format which is worst in all respects is selected.
 Most of the time, what you actually want is the video with the smallest filesize instead.
 So it is generally better